simesy/satis/README.md

 Currently, updating is manual but could be automated with new GovCMS releases.

-1. When there is a new version of govcms/govcms8 or govcms/require-dev, the Satis needs rebuilding.
+1. Satis should be rebuilt when there is a new version of govcms8 distribution, however there could other packages also triggering this need.

-2. If it's a new version of the distribution, copy `satis-govcms-betaX.json` to a new file.
-Review the file.

-3. Review the `ahoy build-production` command in `.ahoy.yml` and update file references if needed.
+2. Check the version constrains in all the satis-config/govms-*.json files.
+You may need to update the version of GovCMS.

+3. Run `ahoy build`.

-4. Run `ahoy build-production`.
-This will update the static satis files in /app
+4. Run `ahoy verify` to duplicate tests that run in circle.

-5. Commit changes, including /app
+5. Commit changes, including /app which is the statis files that are hosted.

-6. Git push.
-This will build GovCMS in Gitlab (see `.gitlab-ci.yml`).
+6. Push or these changes to github.com/govcms/satis.
+This will trigger quay.io to rebuild the image from the docker-compose.yml.

+## Troubleshooting maintenance

+Building the Satis can result in a building a Satis server that you can't use to build GovCMS.
+In a recent example the govcms-stable.json (and others) required `"fabpot/goutte": "3.2.3"` in order to ensure this slightly older version was available for a fully resolved govcms build.

+It will happen when trying to build GovCMS from the Satis which can be tested with `ahoy verify`.

+1. Take a note of the composer error, the packages referred to.
+2. Build a normal GovCMS and compared the same packages.
+3. You should identify a package version that Satis didn't get.
+4. And this package explicitly to `config/govcms-*.json`.

 ## Benefits